 - YOU HAVE BUDGETARY CONSTRAINTS: Quite often the need for new talent is challenged by the resources available to recruit and train new talent.
 Not all companies have the budget to realize their expectations for new recruits either in terms of numbers or preferred proficiency levels and end up compromising on both.
 Then there is the add-on expenditure of on-boarding new hires.
 With outsourcing, companies can hone in on the exact skills that they require at a budget that fits their outlay.

-- IT IS EITHER NOT AVAILABLE LOCALLY OR IS PROHIBITIVELY EXPENSIVE: There is a growing shortage of tech talent with an estimated one million programming jobs expected to go unfilled in the US alone by 2020.
+- IT IS EITHER NOT AVAILABLE LOCALLY OR IS PROHIBITIVELY EXPENSIVE: There is a growing shortage of tech talent with an estimated forty million tech jobs expected to go unfilled in the US alone in 2023.
 This means that either you will not find the specific talent you are looking for locally, or they may be available only at a premium.
 Outsourcing provides companies with access to a global talent pool from which to pick and choose the most relevant project-specific resources at the same budget and without having to compromise on quality.

 - YOU NEED A FLEXIBLE AND SCALABLE HIRING MODEL: Outsourcing is not just about rapid deployment but also about scalable deployment.
 Companies can decide to start with a team and a work schedule that fits their requirements and their budget and decide to ramp up or down as these factors change.
 Once companies have identified the right outsourcing partners, it becomes much easier to scale their teams based on near-real-time development needs.
 Companies can even decide to reorganize the broader skillset profile of the development team midstream.